 Talk about a fun trip!
-Two ladies cruising around Utah and Colorado in Dodge Durango.
-My friend, Lori, and I visited four national parks, two national monuments, and many lesser know attractions.
-Yet, one of the highlights of our adventure was a tiny town of Ouray, Colorado.
+Two ladies cruising around Utah and Colorado in a Dodge Durango.
+My friend, Lori, and I visited four national parks, two national monuments, and many lesser known attractions.

-A variety of accommodations and services along with its close proximity to some of the regions most beautiful scenery make the town a perfect base camp for outdoor enthusiasts.
+A variety of accommodations and services along with its close proximity to some of the region’s most beautiful scenery make the town a perfect base camp for outdoor enthusiasts.

-Jeep tours from Ouray
+Jeep Tours from Ouray